 Personal product selection for each individual consumer – email marketing

-The statistics for this treatment of email marketing has been calculated by both McKinsey and Statista, and deemed to be as much as 20x the returns currently enjoyed by traditional email marketing ESP, omnichannel and triggered solutions combined.
+The statistics for this treatment of email marketing have been calculated by both McKinsey and Statista and deemed to be as much as 20x the returns currently enjoyed by traditional email marketing ESP, omnichannel and triggered solutions combined.
 This is where the enterprise people prick their ears up, as this is a whole tranche of marketing that many of them are not yet addressing currently, still believing it is covered by the efforts and solutions offered by their existing providers.

-Consider how pertinent to your marketing efforts, the feeling your customers enjoy when they get an email from you, using this software.
-Because it is a martech solution, that email will always be personal to that individual.
+Consider how pertinent to your marketing efforts, and the feeling your customers enjoy when they get an email from you, using this software.
+Because it is a Martech solution, that email will always be personal to that individual.
 It doesn’t matter whether the last time they visited your website was last night or last week, what they looked at was being captured, not just to flog that product, but to rank it in order of highest buying propensity.
-There’s no point sending details of the last item they looked at, if it doesn’t fit into that individuals buying criteria, a unique pattern personal to each and every one of us, that needs to be learnt.
+There’s no point sending details of the last item they looked at, if it doesn’t fit into that individual’s buying criteria, a unique pattern personal to every one of us, that needs to be learnt.
 A human can’t do that, but your newly installed software algorithm can.

 Expand Your Workforce

 While outsourcing and automation can help with scaling your business, it is likely that as you grow you will need a bigger workforce.
 Many ecommerce businesses begin with a very small team with team members juggling multiple roles.
 The issue is having multiple roles split focus and keep your team from doing what they do best.
 As your business grows you should look to split these roles, or create new ones, and hire more people to perform them.
 This allows each member of your team to focus on what they do best and, in turn, be more productive.
-Check out how much your staff really cost.
+Check out how much your staff actually cost.

 Laying the Groundwork for a Greater Turnover